fhonsiah/alx-system_engineering-devops_old/0x00-shell_basics/README.md

 ##2-bring_me_home
 2.There is no place like home
-A script that changes the working directory to the user's home directory is echo $HOME
+A script that changes the working directory to the user's home directory is "cd"

+##3-listfiles
+3.The long formart
+Display the current directory contents in a long format "ls -l"